Medicare Enrolled

 What this data tells you about Dr. Hall

-Dr. Michael Hall is a radiation oncology in Amarillo, TX, with 18 years in practice.
+Dr. Michael Hall is a radiation oncology specialist in Amarillo, TX, with 18 years of NPI registration.
 Based on federal Medicare data, Dr. Hall performed 4,704 Medicare services across 2,694 unique beneficiaries.

 Between the years covered by Open Payments, Dr. Hall received a total of $38 from 2 pharmaceutical and/or device companies across 2 individual payments.
 These payments are legal, publicly disclosed under the federal Sunshine Act, and common in radiation oncology.
 Most payments are for meals and travel — low-value interactions common across virtually all practicing physicians.
 Patients may wish to discuss these relationships with their provider.